mingfang/terraform-provider-k8s/site/k8s_apps_v1_deployment/README.md

 ######  TypeInt

 Minimum consecutive successes for the probe to be considered successful after having failed.
 Defaults to 1.
-Must be 1 for liveness.
+Must be 1 for liveness and startup.
 Minimum value is 1.
 ## tcp_socket

 TCPSocket specifies an action involving a TCP port.
 TCP hooks not yet supported